shrutijha2004/Airline_Reservation_System/README.md

 # 😅 What I Learned (the hard way)

- -> SQL constraints are very real and will humble you
+ -> SQL constraints are very real and will humble you.

- -> Preventing duplicate bookings needs actual logic, not vibes
+ -> Preventing duplicate bookings needs actual logic, not vibes.

- -> "Undefined index: seat_number" at midnight = character development
+ -> "Undefined index: seat_number" at midnight = character development.

  -> Booking once is hard, preventing twice is harder 😂